Overview

 To override an insufficient funds problem when paying bills, do the following when Allocating Funds during the Pay Bills process:

-1. To override insufficient funds when paying a bill, in the Actions column in step 3 of the Bill Pays wizard, un-toggle the Automatically Pay option and then click the Edit link.
+To override insufficient funds when paying a bill, in the Actions column of the Bill Pays wizard (on Step 2 of the wizard), un-toggle the Automatically Pay option and then click the Edit link.

 Tip: You can also create expenses instead of creating bills and then paying them, because expenses don't check for sufficient funds.